jedisct1/libsodium-doc/key_derivation/README.md

 ```

 The `crypto_generichash_blake2b_salt_personal()` function can be used to derive
-a subkey of any size from a key of any size, as long as these key sizes are in
-the 128 to 512 bits interval.
+a subkey between 128 and 512 bits long from a 128- to 512-bit key.

 In this example, two subkeys are derived from a single key.
 These subkeys have
-different sizes \(128 and 256 bits\), and are derived from a master key of yet
+different sizes \(128 and 256 bits\) and are derived from a master key of yet
 another size \(512 bits\).

-The personalization parameter \(`appid`\) is a 16-bytes value that doesn't have
+The personalization parameter \(`appid`\) is a 16-byte value that doesn't have
 to be secret.
 It can be used so that the same `(masterkey, keyid)` tuple will
-produce different output in different applications.
+produce a different output in different applications.
 It is not required, however:
-a `NULL` pointer can be passed instead in order to use the default constant.
+a `NULL` pointer can be passed instead to use the default constant.

 The salt \(`keyid`\) doesn't have to be secret either.
 This is a 16-bytes
-identifier, that can be a simple counter, and is used to derive more than one
+identifier that can be a simple counter and is used to derive more than one
 key out of a single master key.

 ## Nonce extension

 Unlike XSalsa20 \(used by `crypto_box_*` and `crypto_secretbox_*`\) and
 XChaCha20, ciphers such as AES-GCM and ChaCha20 require a nonce too short to be
 chosen randomly \(64 or 96 bits\).
-With 96 bits random nonces, 2^32 encryptions
+With 96-bit random nonces, 2^32 encryptions
 is the limit before the probability of duplicate nonces becomes too high.

 Using a counter instead of random nonces prevents this.
 However, keeping a state
 is not always an option, especially with offline protocols.

-As an alternative, the nonce can be extended: a key and a part of a long nonce
+As an alternative, the nonce can be extended: a key and part of a long nonce
 are used as inputs to a pseudorandom function to compute a new key.
 This subkey
 and the remaining bits of the long nonce can then be used as parameters for the
 cipher.

-For example, this allows using a 192-bits nonce with a cipher requiring a
+For example, this allows using a 192-bit nonce with a cipher requiring a
-64-bits nonce:
+64-bit nonce:

 ```text
 k = <key>